Ritpra93/Ritpra93/README.md

 I'm a passionate CS student who got started by founding a computer science club in high school to help others learn programming through hands-on experimentation.
 Now, I'm continuing my journey at the University of Minnesota, where I:

 - Research with [GroupLens](https://grouplens.org/) on the MovieLens project
-- Participate in startup work through the Holmes Center for Entrepreneurship's MVP Challenge
+- Participated in startup work through the Holmes Center for Entrepreneurship's MVP Challenge (later abandoned, however)
 - Build tools to empower my community

 I'm especially drawn to the FinTech space—solving real-world problems in data quality, financial fraud detection, scalability, and ML/AI applications.